essglobal-linked-open-data/map-sse/README.md

-# dcap-sse
+# map-sse
 Metadata Application Profile for the Social and Solidarity Economy.

-This repository contains the source files for the DCAP-SSE.
+This repository contains the source files for the MAP-SSE (previously referred to as DCAP-SSE).
 Until October 2016, these were maintained on a server at [essglobal.org](http://essglobal.org/dcap-sse/).
-A reason for moving them is to allow other people to get involved in the maintenance and development of the DCAP-SSE.
+A reason for moving them is to allow other people to get involved in the maintenance and development of the MAP-SSE.

 ## Use of branches in this repository